Photo-polarimetric characteristics of brown dwarfs, Part I: uniform cloud decks: Radiative transfer modeling

+The lower limit of this photospheric depth, $p_\mathrm{cutoff}\rightarrow0$, corresponds to the special case for which the atmosphere is fully opaque below the TOA.
+As enumerated in Sec.\,\ref{sec_intro}, for generality, we consider only the extreme cases $p_\mathrm{cutoff}\sim0$ (high opacity due to gaseous absorption) and $p_\mathrm{cutoff}=p_0$ (zero-opacity due to gaseous absorption) in our analysis.} Clearly, in the case where $p_\mathrm{cutoff}\sim0$, there are nearly no gaseous scatterers available above the photosphere, so that the optical thickness of Rayleigh scattering is negligible.
+The only scattering species are clouds which condense above the photosphere {(similar to high cirrus clouds on Earth)}.

+The vertical profiles for pressure and temperature when $p_\mathrm{cutoff}=p_0$ have been illustrated in the upper panel of Fig.\ref{fig_atm_prof}.
+The column integrated gaseous number density of the atmosphere for any given $T-p$ profiles is $N_\mathrm{gas.column}=\frac{p_0N_\mathrm{Av}}{\overline{\mu}g}$, where $N_\mathrm{Av}$ is Avogadro's number. {It can be seen that $N_\mathrm{gas.column}$ depends on $T_\mathrm{eff}$ through $p_0$, and would hence be affected by changes in opacity and by GD (discussed in Sec.\,\ref{sec_gravdark}). {The GD effect of latitudinally increasing $T_\mathrm{eff}$ would, in principle, be counterbalanced by $g$ in the denominator of the expression for $N_\mathrm{gas.column}$, which also increases with latitude for oblate bodies.} However, for our current study, we make the simplifying assumption that the Rayleigh optical thickness remains constant at all latitudes, as we focus primarily on clouds having optical thicknesses larger than that of the gaseous atmosphere}.

+The total Rayleigh scattering optical thickness of our gaseous distribution with $p_\mathrm{cutoff}=p_0$ is found to be $\tau_\mathrm{Rayl}\sim0.057$ (computed using Eq.
+4 of \cite{sneep2005direct} with $\alpha_\mathrm{vol}$ for H$_2$ obtained from \cite{nir1973polarizability}) at 1000\,nm.
+The vertical layers considered in our model and their respective pressures, temperatures and Rayleigh scattering optical depths (at 1000\,nm) are listed in Table \ref{tab_vp}.
+The Rayleigh scattering optical thickness, $\tau_\mathrm{Rayl}$ has been plotted as a function of wavelength in the bottom panel of Fig.\,\ref{fig_atm_prof}, showing its diminishing role beyond optical wavelengths.
+All wavelengths used in the following sections, have been highlighted using blue dots.

-The atmospheric column above the photosphere consists of gaseous matter in hydrostatic equilibrium.
-We have assumed a single scattering layer of haze (lower optical thickness, smaller grains) or cloud (higher optical thickness, larger grains) at a temperature $T \ll T_\mathrm{eff}$ occurring at pressure levels where the concentration of gaseous matter is practically negligible.
-Haze/cloud grains have currently been assumed to be spherical so that Mie theory can be used for the computation of their scattering properties \citep{domke1975fourier,siewert1982phase,sanghavi2014revisiting}.
+In both limiting cases, $p_\mathrm{cutoff}\sim0$ and $p_\mathrm{cutoff}=p_0$, we consider a single layer of uniformly distributed haze/cloud extending between the pressure levels $p=10^{-2}-10^{-3}\,$bar (illustrated as a grey-shaded area in Fig.\,\ref{fig_atm_prof}). {Haze/cloud grains have currently been assumed to be spherical so that Mie theory can be used for the computation of their scattering properties \citep{mie1908beitrage, hulst1957light, domke1975fourier, siewert1982phase, stratton2007electromagnetic, sanghavi2014revisiting}}.
+Throughout this work, cloud/haze grains are assumed to have a log-normal size-distribution with characteristic width $\sigma=1.13$, so that the probability $\rho(r)$ of finding a cloud grain in the interval $[r, r+\mathrm{d}r]$ is given by